Ald0s/hawkspeed/README.md

 ## Summary

+This project is still in a very early stage.
 A realtime, real-world mobile app that allows players to record and upload their own race tracks, then compete with other players for the best time on that track.
 This is of course not a marketable app, due to its dangerous nature.
 Currently the app is geographically locked to only work within Australia, I may change this at some stage, or you can.
 The primary goals for this project are:
 * To showcase a complex multi-platform system,
 * Consolidate a reliable workflow for employing SocketIO alongside Clean Architecture (work in progress,)
 * Rewrite an old personal project of mine with the same name.